RyanDam/Infocal/README.md

 - Square appeared instead of character?

 **Currently this watch face only support English (or latin character), more languare support will come in the next release.**

+# Credits

+- Special thanks to **[warmsound](https://github.com/warmsound)** for awesome [Crystal Watchface](https://github.com/warmsound/crystal-face).
+Without Crystal, I'm not able to add some features (suntime, sensor history, weather...) to this watchface.
+- Special thanks to **[sunpazed](https://github.com/sunpazed)** for his awesome github projects.
+I learned a lot from him for anti-alising and get inspired to create curved text, which makes Infocal today.